GoogleCloudPlatform/terraformer/docs/squadcast.md

     - tagging_rules
     - team_member
     - team_roles
+    - user

+- `--region`
+  - Supported Values:
+    - `us`
+    - `eu`

-- `--service-name`
+- `--service-name` (optional)
-  - Required for the following resources:
+  - Supported for the following resources:
     - deduplication_rules
     - routing_rules
     - suppression_rules
     - tagging_rules

-- `--region`
-  - Supported Values:
-    - `us`
-    - `eu`
+  - If service name is not provided, resources for specified automation rule for all the service within the specified team will be generated.
+However it will only generate for a specific service when this flag is used. [see examples](squadcast.md:36)

 - `--refresh-token` (optional)
   - Supported Values: